mesosphere/marathon/docs/docs/rest-api.md

 }
 ```

-Since the deployment of the group can take a considerable amount of time, this endpoint returns immediatly with a version.
+Since the deployment of the group can take a considerable amount of time, this endpoint returns immediately with a version.
-The failure or success of the action is signalled via event.
+The failure or success of the action is signalled via an event.
 There is a
 `group_change_success` and `group_change_failed` event with the given version.

 ### Example